khyperia/khyperia.com/about.md

 Hi, I'm khy, she/her/hers.

-I am currently a student at Michigan Tech studying computer science, and starting this summer (2017) I will be working on the C#/VB compiler team at Microsoft.
+I work on the C#/VB compiler team at Microsoft, and graduated from Michigan Tech studying computer science.

 You can find me lots of places.
 Chances are, if you find a wild khyperia somewhere, it's me.
 Here's some common ones: